HenrySpace/stats220/README.md

 - Other stats 220 things
 - Show my love of garfield

+## A list of numbers:
+1. One
+2. Five
+3. Seven

 **This Text Is Bold So Surely Its Important**

 *Text in italics kinda looks like its falling down right?*